 Like tile, grout is available in many different color options.
 Choose a grout close in color to the tile for a streamlined look of change it up with a bright white or black to bring a bit of contrast to the finished design.

-Because unglazed ceramic is a naturally porous material, proper sealing is required to ensure durability.
+Because unglazed ceramic kitchen tile is a naturally porous material, you need to properly seal it to ensure durability.
 If the ceramic arrives glazed, additional sealing is not required upon installation.
 If the ceramic tile is unglazed, a protective sealant should be applied to prevent germs, bacteria, and liquid from penetrating the tile.
 When sealing ceramic tile, be sure to note the recommended reapplication instructions, as they can vary from one product to another and mark the date in a future calendar.

 In addition to the tile itself requiring a sealant, the grout lines between the tiles require a sealant to help protect against dirt, stains, and mold growth.
 Grout itself is porous and the sealant provides a protective barrier that prevents liquids from penetrating the grout and damaging the integrity of the floor.
 If the grout starts to look dark or dingy, a deep-cleaning with a brush or buffer will be necessary to get that bright and clean look again.

 While the hardness of ceramic tile makes it a durable choice, it can also be hard on the feet, back, and joints when you stand in the kitchen for an extended period of time.
 Adding a cushioned mat at the sink and stove can help to alleviate discomfort.
 If you do add a mat, make sure to clean the surface of the mat when you clean the floor to prevent the spread of germs.